 You may ask yourself, “Why does this guy think that he can build a pinball machine?
 Will this just be another site where somebody says they are going to do something, and they never follow through?”
 Both good questions.
 I can’t guarantee that the end machine, Disaster, will ever be completed, but I continue to slowly move forward.
 Pinball machines haven’t changed that much since the late 70s.
 I think that it is time for the architecture to be reconsidered, and I have the EE skills to get that to happen.
 I’ve got around 25 years of experience being an electrical engineer, and have been building cards for just over twenty years.
 Mark has over thirty years in mechanical engineering, so that is a good foil for my skill set.
 I have no artistic talent, and that may end up being my downfall.
 Pinball requires electronics, mechanics, and graphic artistry.
 The last part is going to be the most difficult.

 The effort has already created an inexpensive EPROM burner and projects to replace multiple EPROMs with a single EEPROM.
 As the project progresses, more things will be discovered and more projects will be documented so others can use the information, and not need to waste their time re-inventing the wheel.
 The replacement display project should be coming up pretty soon should allow hobbyists to build their own displays for Williams machines at a significantly reduced price and a lot easier than current solutions on the web.

 So sit back and relax.
-This is a hobby so it isn’t going to move too quickly, but you can already see the progress in the first six months.
+This is a hobby so it isn’t going to move too quickly, but you can already see the progress in the year and a half.